OPR-Project/OpenPlaceRecognition/README.md

   - [MinkowskiEngine repository](https://github.com/NVIDIA/MinkowskiEngine)
   - [faiss repository](https://github.com/facebookresearch/faiss)

 - Another option is to use the suggested Dockerfile.
+There are two options: build the container locally or get it from Docker Hub.
+The build process is time-consuming, so we recommend using the second option.

-The following commands should be used to build, start and enter the container:
+The following commands should be used to build or pull, start and enter the container:

-  1. Build the image
+  1. Build the image *(if you want use pre-builded image, just skip this step)*

       ```bash
       bash docker/build.sh